maorry/Multi-color-3d-printing/README.md

 # v2.0 is done check out the video.

-# working on v3.0 will be done soon.
+# working on v3.0 will be done and uploaded soon.

 youtube channel: https://youtu.be/AegX-t8LYQk
 <!--